pascallaliberte/sharpen.page/_posts/2020-05-15-mind-reading-deep-research-using-multiple-passes.md

 To get good at these techniques, be sure to check out the [30x500 course][30x500] from Amy Hoy and Alex Hillman.

 Stay sharp!

+_Want help digging deeper into buyer research?
+I do [customer research interviews](/customer-research/) with your buyers (and churned customers) so you can act on what you learn._

+_Prefer to sharpen the craft yourself first?
+Start with [Ten](/ten/) — ten articles on buyer psychology, adapted to your situation._